For years, I’ve been afraid of the Terminal. I was scared that I would erase my entire hard drive with a single typo. 😱

 This navigates to the GIT folder and then creates a new directory for a project.
 Then, navigates inside the folder I just created.

-If this is still making your head spin, here’s a WYSIWYG (What you see is what you get) way that I saved until the end:
+If this is still making your head spin, here’s a WYSIWYG (What you see is what you get) way that makes this even easier:

 ;tk I HAVE A CHEAT SHEET OF TERMINAL COMMANDS THAT YOU CAN DOWNLOAD FOR FREE